Washington State Route 204: History

 The original route of the Pacific Highway between Everett and the rest of northwestern Washington ran across Ebey Island and turned north onto Sunnyside Boulevard at Cavalero Corner before continuing into Marysville.
 Vernon Road, constructed in the 1910s and paved in 1916, branched off from Sunnyside Boulevard at the bottom of Cavalero Hill and traveled northeasterly along the shore of Lake Stevens to the settlement of Hartford.
 The Pacific Highway was moved in the late 1920s to a more direct route traversing set of new bridges across the Snohomish River estuary, while the Ebey Island road itself was replaced by the completed Hewitt Avenue Trestle in 1936.

 Vernon Road was added to the reformed state highway system in 1937 as part of Secondary State Highway 15A (SSH 15A), connecting Primary State Highway 15 (PSH 15) with SSH 1A in Lake Stevens and the city of Granite Falls.
 SSH 15A was moved onto a new highway bypassing Vernon Road in 1954, ahead of work to rebuild the interchange with PSH 15 (by then part of US 2).
 During the state legislature's 1964 renumbering of the state highway system, SSH 15A was split into two routes: SR 204 from Cavalero Corner to SSH 1A; and SR 92 from northwestern Lake Stevens to Granite Falls.
 SSH 1A was renumbered to SR 9, which had been relocated in the 1950s to a new road that cut through the Frontier Village commercial district.
-The current interchange at Cavalero Corner between US 2 and SR 204 was opened in 1969 as part of the expansion of the Hewitt Avenue Trestle.
+The current interchange at Cavalero Corner between US 2 and SR 204 was opened in October 1967 as part of the expansion of the Hewitt Avenue Trestle that was completed two years later.